Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Graduation and Advanced Training

-After BCT, you’ll move on to Advanced Individual Training (AIT) for your specific MOS.
-AIT length varies:
+Following BCT, you will proceed to Advanced Individual Training (AIT) specific to your MOS.

-• Highly specialized positions could require a year or more
+• Highly specialized positions might necessitate a year or more

 Training Locations and Schedules